-Regardless of your niche, you need reliable information to make sound business decisions.
-To get the information you need, you need to collect data, analyze it, and transform it into a form that you can use.
-This information is so valuable that most businesses don’t just rely on their data collection but also use 3rd-party providers to provide them with all the data they need.
+You need reliable information to make sound business decisions.
+To get information, you need to collect data and transform it into a form that you can use.

-However, data of poor quality will result in incorrect information, regardless of your data source.
-If your business uses low-quality information, it is likely to make poor decisions.
-These ill-informed decisions, in turn, will result in a dip in performance and competitiveness.
+However, poor-quality data will result in incorrect information, regardless of your data source.
+If your business uses low-quality information, it can make poor decisions.
+These ill-informed decisions, in turn, will result in a dip in performance.

-If your organization treats information as an asset or product, you need to apply stringent measures to protect its quality.
-These measures begin with establishing a set of data quality metrics that you will closely monitor to ensure that you’re working only with reliable information.
+If your organization makes heavy use of data, you need to protect its quality.
+To protect it, start with defining data quality metrics to ensure that you’re working only with reliable data.

 This article will discuss data quality, the importance of measuring data quality, and some metrics to track.

 What are data quality metrics?

-These two data quality dimensions reflect the two contexts in which people work with data.
-First, it needs to meet business requirements.
-Second, it needs to be correct in itself.
-In other words, data quality metrics are either subjective or objective.
+These two data quality dimensions reflect the two contexts with which people work with data.
+First, it needs to be correct in itself.
+Second, it needs to be useful.
+Data quality metrics are either objective or subjective.

-It’s not uncommon for a business to use both categories of data quality metrics, mainly if it collects customer data.
-The secret to maintaining data quality lies in recognizing how different metrics influence each other and contribute to an overall picture of your business.
+It’s common for businesses to use both categories of data quality metrics.
+The secret to maintaining data quality lies in recognizing how different metrics influence each other.
+You also need to consider how they portray your business.

 Why should you measure data quality metrics?

-But before you can use data to improve the way you do business, you need to understand how you can measure data quality metrics and identify data quality sources.
+Before you can use data to improve your business, you need to learn how to measure data quality.

 How do you regulate data quality metrics in your organization?

-However, you don’t have to strive for 100% error-free data.
-Even if you take all the steps to prevent errors, some bad or unusable data will fall through the cracks.
-What you could do, though, is to specify a particular set of parameters within which you can collect and accept data as correct and valid.
+Even if you take all the steps to prevent errors, some will still fall through the cracks.
+To account for this, you can specify a set of parameters that you can use to see if your data is still useful and valid.

-Most businesses use a specific set of data governance rules to ensure the quality of the data they collect and measure.
-Some have a dedicated data governance office or data steward that sets standards for data quality, while smaller organizations fold data quality metrics and management into their IT department.
+Most businesses use data governance rules to ensure the quality of the data they collect.
+Many large companies have data offices that set quality standards.
+At some smaller companies, data quality metrics and management fall under IT departments.

 In either case, whoever is in charge of data quality should know how to spot incorrect data.
-They should also know how to illustrate the effects of poor data quality to whoever handles it, whether end-users or stakeholders.
+They should also know how to illustrate the effects of poor data quality.

 13 essential data quality metrics you should monitor

-While different businesses and industries have different data quality standards, this shouldn’t stop you from creating a data quality policy that you can implement across your business.
+While different businesses and industries have different data quality standards, this shouldn’t stop you from creating a data quality policy.

-Before you can create that policy, you also need to accept that you cannot monitor everything.
-Your data quality policy should include a list of standard metrics your data governance should follow.
-Here are 15 metrics that you need to track to get a good idea of your data quality posture:
+Your data quality policy should include a list of standard metrics that you’ll track constantly.
+Here are 15 metrics that will give you a good idea of your data quality:

-In other words, accuracy doesn’t just refer to how correct your observations are but also the consistency with which your data is correct.
-Even if your data model has a high degree of precision 50% of the time, it’s a lot less accurate than another data model that gets it right 80% of the time.
+In other words, accuracy doesn’t just refer to how correct your observations are.
+It also refers to the frequency with which your data is correct.
+If your data has a high degree of precision 50% of the time, it’s less accurate than another data that gets it right 80% of the time.

 How do you define the benchmarks that you can use to measure data quality?
-More often than not, you need to use a generally accepted accurate data source to serve as a proxy.
-These standards change over time.
-The meter was formerly defined as a certain proportion of the earth’s circumference.
-Now, scientists define it as the distance traveled by light in 1/299,792,458 of a second.
+You should use a generally accepted accurate data source to serve as a benchmark.
+You should also be open to adjusting your standards as your knowledge of the world changes.

-What exactly do we mean by “complete”?
-According to Towards Data Science, completeness indicates the degree to which your data set has the data you need.
-Your data set might have missing records, but it might still be complete if those records don’t affect your ability to answer your questions correctly.
-It can also consider if your data set is biased towards a specific segment.
+Your data set might have missing records, but it’s still complete if those records don’t affect your ability to answer questions.
+You can also consider if your data set is biased towards a specific segment.

 For example, you can run a survey about the workplace experience during the pandemic.
-However, your data isn’t complete if your respondents include only those who work from home (and not those who still need to report to a physical office), your data isn’t complete.
-If your target, though, is to survey only those who work from home, then your data might be complete.
+However, your data isn’t complete if your respondents include only those who work from home and not the office.
+If your intention is to study the remote working experience, then your data is complete.

 While completeness means that there are records for all subjects, coverage means that all those records have values.
 To comply with 100% data coverage, all fields in your records should have a value.

 While both datasets contain the same number of records and are considered complete, only the first one has 100% coverage.
-On the other hand, the first one has only 14 out of 20 fields with values, which yields a 70% coverage.
+On the other hand, the first one has only 14 out of 20 fields with values — a 70% coverage.

 Aside from ensuring that all of your data is completely covered, you need to be sure that it is also consistent.
 For your data to be consistent, you need to ensure that you measure data the same way all the time.

 For example, you cannot mix meters and feet or Celsius and Fahrenheit.
-You need to choose one unit and stick to it.
+You need to stick to one unit.
 If your data uses the wrong units, you need to convert it to the correct one.
-Otherwise, you risk making faulty calculations due to incorrect numbers.
+Otherwise, you risk making incorrect calculations.

 Now, let’s take a look at the same data set, but with all the values converted into the correct units:

 Most people think of timeliness as a metric that tracks whether data arrives on time.
-While this is certainly part of timeliness, this is only important if you do your calculations in real-time.
-Timeliness in a data science context only requires that the data you receive is accurate when it is generated (as opposed to displayed).
+However, this is only important if you do your calculations in real-time.
+Timeliness in a data science context only requires that the data you receive is accurate when generated.

 The numbers above tell us the temperature for specific hours.
 For example, it’s 12 degrees Celsius at 9 PM and 11 degrees at 6 AM.
 For the data to be timely, it should be 12 degrees at 9 PM and 11 degrees at 6 AM, whether you’re looking at it now or tomorrow at 7 PM.

-For data to be truly useful, you need to eliminate duplicate records.
-These are records that contain precisely the same values.
+For data to be useful, you need to eliminate duplicate records.
+These are records that contain identical values.
 Duplicate records can affect your computations by skewing them towards a specific outcome.

 Let’s look at our example for the section on data coverage, but with duplicates:

-You have to watch out for data duplication, especially if you’re using data from CRM software.
-Removing duplicates from your CRM database will allow you to create a more accurate customer persona that can help you create more effective marketing campaigns.
+You have to be wary of data duplication especially if you’re using CRM data.
+Removing duplicates from your CRM database will help you create a more accurate customer persona for more effective marketing campaigns.

 If your data storage costs keep rising, it is a sign that you might be collecting too much unusable data.
-Duplicate data, for example, is not usable, but it still takes up valuable storage space.
-Incomplete data also plays a role in rising data storage costs as it still consumes space, even if it’s not usable.
+Duplicate or incomplete data, for example, are not usable but still consume storage space.

 To reduce data storage costs, you need to make an inventory of your data storage needs.
-If your calculations use data only for a specific time frame, such as the past year, it might be time to remove older records.
-It might also be time to remove duplicate or incomplete records.
-Doing so will lower your data storage costs and make your reports more timely and accurate.
+If your applications use data only for a specific time frame, it might be time to delete older records.
+You might also need to remove duplicate or incomplete records before storing them.

-You can calculate availability, a relative of accessibility, by dividing the number of times the data was accessed by the number of times users needed it.
-For instance, if a user needed to extract the data to produce five different reports in one day and was able to extract data four times, the data availability is 4/5 or 80%.
+On the other hand, you can compute availability by dividing the number of times the data was accessed by the number of times users needed it.
+For instance, if a user needs to produce five reports and extract data four times, the data availability is 4/5 or 80%.

-Oddly enough, the metric we call “objectivity” is one of the most subjective in this list.
-This data quality metric measures the impartiality of a data set in the eyes of its users.
+The metric we call “objectivity” is one of the most subjective in this list.
+Objectivity measures the impartiality of a data set in the eyes of its users.
 Different factors influence this metric, such as the data source or the user’s previous experience with similar data sets from the same source.

 It’s not possible to appear objective to everyone.
 All data users have biases, but you need to enforce accuracy, coverage, consistency, timeliness, and integrity.
-As long as you stick to the basics, your audience will tend to view your data as objective.
+As long as you stick to the basics, your audience will view your data as objective.

 Of course, there are certain times where an external party might be more believable.
-An external auditor might come up with more believable data than an internal auditor or an established end-user.
-In the long run, believability comes down to what most people see as believable for a longer time.
+An external auditor might come up with more believable data than an end-user.
+In the long run, it all comes down to what most people see as believable for a longer time.

-Even if your data is raw, you should still understand it, especially if you are constructing formulas to extract usable insights from it.
-A data extract with clearly defined labels or column headers, for example, is more understandable than one with labels or column headers that don’t describe the data.
+Data users should easily understand your raw data.
+A data extract with clearly defined labels, for example, is more understandable than one with labels that don’t describe the data.

 For example, Data Set #1 is not very interpretable: